About Me

 The Substance

 When The Thing was released in 1982, it was critically shredded for its grotesque imagery and was stranded in the box-office cold.
-I wonder how those same critics would react to The Substance, this year's Canne Film Festival sensation, and its grotesqueries?
+I wonder how those same critics would react to The Substance, this year's Cannes Film Festival sensation, and its grotesqueries?
 For this modern reviewer, writing about it and reading about it is a lot easier than watching it.
 Here's hoping I can describe it without the censors noticing.

 Elisabeth Sparkle (Demi Moore), a former Hollywood superstar, is now the host of a Daytime Aerobics show.
 That is, until her boss, Harvey (Dennis Quaid), fires her on her fiftieth birthday in favor of somebody younger.
 Elisabeth gets into a nasty wreck on her way home; afterwards, a mysterious nurse (Robin Greer) gives her a flash drive promoting The Substance.
 It's a self-cloning serum which will produce a younger clone with one injection.
 She'll have to switch her consciousness between the current and new hers every week (no exceptions).
 With her one injection, Sue (Margaret Qualley) is born.